 A chest radiograph is obtained if pneumonia is suggested; pulmonary infiltrates are found in cases of Mycoplasma pneumoniae infection.
 Findings may also indicate lymphadenopathy.
 Computed tomography (CT) scans of the chest and abdomen are performed to assess for lymphadenopathy and splenomegaly when lymphoma is suggested.

-Complete Blood Count With Platelet and Differential Leukocyte Counts
+Complete Blood Cell Count and Peripheral Smear

 If the cold agglutinin is operative at room temperature, then a falsely high mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), and mean corpuscular hemoglobin concentration (MCHC) with a low RBC count are obtained due to agglutination of RBCs in the cold automated counter.